This course will take place online, for a reduced rate of Full £54 / Conc. £40

-The course is inspired by original pamphlets, photographs, scrapbooks, and ephemera found in our special collections.
-The focus is on everyday experiences of house and home through the ages.
+The focus is on everyday experiences of house and home.
 Topics covered include Victorian living conditions, interwar slum clearances, and post-war council housing.

 Who is this course for?

-- Those seeking an accessible overview of the history of housing from the 1870s to the 1960s
+- Informal learners seeking an accessible overview of the history of housing from the 1870s to the 1960s

 Will I need any equipment or materials?